syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 {:#members:showerror}

-Specifies whether the error will show until correct value entered in the maskedit textbox control.
+Specifies whether the error will show until correct value entered in the mask edit textbox control.

 #### Default Value